shristii589/unilvr_sql_project/README.md

 ## Objectives
 The primary objectives of this project are:

-1.To analyze customer purchasing patterns and identify key segments.
+1. To analyze customer purchasing patterns and identify key segments.

-2.To evaluate product performance across different regions and categories.
+2. To evaluate product performance across different regions and categories.

-3.To assess the impact of pricing strategies, including discounts, on overall sales.
+3. To assess the impact of pricing strategies, including discounts, on overall sales.

-4.To generate insights that can support decision-making for marketing and sales strategies.
+4. To generate insights that can support decision-making for marketing and sales strategies.
 ## Disclaimer
 This project uses a "fictional dataset" based on the structure of Unilever.
 The data is completely synthetic and used solely for educational purposes.
 None of the information represents real company data or business operations.